golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 ## 4.4.
 Deforming a Shape With Your Body

-(*10%, 45 minutes*) This exercise should be completed before Monday 9/21. *This is a primarily technical exercise whose goal is to make sure you are well-prepared for the main assignment.*
+(*10%, 45 minutes*) This exercise should be completed before the end of this week (~Friday 9/18). *This is a primarily technical exercise whose goal is to make sure you are well-prepared for the main assignment.*

 You are provided with [a p5.js wrapper on Google's MediaPipe](https://openprocessing.org/@golan/2760298), a high-quality computer vision system that can track the face, body, and hands.

 [![mediapipe.png](img/4/mediapipe.jpg)](https://openprocessing.org/@golan/2760298)

-Your task is to reproduce the sketch shown below, in which your Y-shaped ARAP model is connected to your body pose.
+Your task in this exercise is to reproduce the sketch shown below, in which your Y-shaped ARAP model is connected to your body pose.
 I have attached the Y-shape's upper control points to my wrists; the next-lowest pair to my elbows; the Y-shape's branch point to the midpoint of my shoulders; the point below that to my waist; and the foot to an imaginary point offset below the waist.
 For the best quality performance, disable the MediaPipe face-tracking and hand-tracking (there are boolean settings for this).

 ![golan-y.gif](img/4/golan-y.gif)